String theory in twistor space and minimal tension holography: Introduction

 \section{Introduction}

-The AdS/CFT correspondence is a conjecture that, if proven true, would be a clear point upon which the string theory programme, regardless of its ultimate status, will have made major contributions to the discovery of a quantum theory of gravity.
-Twenty-seven years after Maldacena's pioneering paper \cite{Maldacena:1997re}, we are still struggling to fully understand what deep truths the conjecture is telling us about quantum gravity.
+The AdS/CFT correspondence is a conjecture that, if proven true, would be a clear point upon which the string theory programme, regardless of its ultimate status, will have likely made major contributions to the discovery of a quantum theory of gravity.
+However, twenty-seven years after Maldacena's pioneering paper \cite{Maldacena:1997re}, we are still struggling to fully understand what deep truths the conjecture is telling us about quantum gravity.
 One of the major obstacles to progress has been the lack of a concrete detailed understanding of the string theory in tractable cases and away from the supergravity limit.
-A notable obstruction is our poor understanding of how to quantise a string in a non-trivial RNS background, although some progress has been made.